The UK Dress Code

 Other UK Dress Code Info

 We hope that your UK job search will be successful.
-The UK dress code is an integral part of the UK job interview because how you dress is one of the most important attributes in not hired for available jobs.
+The UK dress code is an integral part of the UK job interview because how you dress is one of the most important attributes in not being hired for available jobs.

 Good luck with your UK dress code!